ZhegrovaShkurta/Basic-Wordpress/README.md

-This project is a custom WordPress theme designed from scratch for begginer
+This project is a custom WordPress theme designed from scratch for begginer.